0

 The application fee is paid when you reserve the tax credit and is based on the estimated tax credit:

-• $250 to reserve tax credits less than $250,000
+• $250 to reserve tax credits under $250,000

-• $500 to reserve tax credits for $250,000 or more
+• $500 to reserve tax credits of $250,000 or more

 The issuance fee is paid when your project is complete and is 3% of the approved tax credit amount.